Treatment of Neck & Cervical Spine Pain Using LLLT/PBMT

 When is Surgery Considered?

-Surgery is rarely required.
-It may only be appropriate for severe or progressive symptoms such as persistent arm pain, neurological deficits, or confirmed structural compression, and only after conservative options have been exhausted.
+Surgery is not required for most neck pain presentations.
+It may be appropriate for severe or progressive symptoms such as persistent arm pain, neurological deficits, or confirmed structural compression, particularly when conservative options are not suitable or have not helped.

-If you are struggling with chronic neck pain or nerve-related symptoms, we invite you to contact our experienced team at Laser Pain Therapy.
-Our LLLT treatment offers a safe, effective, and lasting solution to restore your comfort, mobility, and quality of life.
+If you are struggling with chronic neck pain or nerve-related symptoms, we invite you to contact our team at Laser Pain Therapy to discuss whether LLLT may be suitable for your presentation.
+Treatment suitability and outcomes vary, and assessment is required before recommendations can be made.